Prepare to take your first step as a leader in Knowledge Exchange

 Confidently describe and understand the impact of current ‘external’ political drivers for KE in the UK and their relationship to other areas of HEIs’ core business

-Demonstrate clear understanding of their institutional KE environment and strategy, and the decision-making hierarchy in their own organisation.
+Demonstrate a clear understanding of their institutional KE environment and strategy, and the decision-making hierarchy in their own organisation.

 Understand management/influencing style and adapt it as appropriate when interacting with a diverse range of external and internal contacts